Landen Lucas: Alvark Tokyo (2017–2018)

 Lucas worked out for several NBA teams prior to the 2017 NBA draft but went undrafted.
 Later Lucas played for the Boston Celtics in the NBA Summer League.
 In July 2017, Lucas joined Alvark Tokyo of the Japanese B.League.
 Lucas already speaks Japanese, having lived in the country in his youth.

 Kalev/Cramo (2018)

 On September 3, 2018, Lucas signed a trial contract with Kalev/Cramo of the Estonian league.
 In November, the team announced that he would not be retained on a permanent contract.

 On January 14, 2019, Antwerp Giants of the Belgian Pro Basketball League announced that Lucas would be joining the team for the remainder of the season.
 He did not pass his physical and did not play for the Giants.

 APOEL B.C.
 (2020–2021)

 After taking a year off from professional basketball, Lucas signed with APOEL B.C. of the Cyprus Basketball Division A on September 30, 2020.

-International career
+National team career

 Lucas and the Kansas Jayhawks competed on behalf of the United States in the 2015 World University Games.